 More than 13% of Americans are Spanish speakers.
-The United States is currently the country with the second-most Spanish speakers, behind only Mexico and ahead of Spain.
+The United States is currently the country with the second-most Spanish speakers, behind only Mexico.
 By 2050, the U.S. is expected to beat Mexico out for that title, becoming the country with the most Spanish speakers in the world.

 As the Hispanic community continues to grow, demand for top bilingual employees is sure to grow with it.
 How can you stay competitive when attracting and recruiting Spanish speakers?

 If you aren’t Hispanic or don’t speak Spanish yourself, recruiting and hiring bilingual employees may seem especially daunting.
 Where can you find Spanish-speaking workers?
 And how do you vet that they speak Spanish at the level you require?

 Hiring top performers is like selling a great product or service.
 You need to define and analyze your target market and then make sure your company is attractive to that market.
 While not all Spanish speakers are Hispanic and not all Hispanic people speak Spanish, the Hispanic community is the demographic with the largest concentration of Spanish speakers.
 Focusing on this community will yield the most Spanish-speaking candidates.